mua-wallace/proof-arrive-api-1/README.md

 - **List Centers**: Paginated list with filtering and relations
 - **Get Center Details**: Retrieve center information by ID
-- **Sync Center**: Trigger background job to sync center from Malambi by geozone ID
+- **Sync Center**: Find and sync center from Malambi by geozone ID - **Returns center data immediately**
+  - If center exists in database: Returns the database record
+  - If center found in API: Returns API data and triggers background sync job
+  - Response includes: `found`, `synced`, `skipped`, `message`, and `center` (center data object)
 - **Get Centers from API**: Fetch all centers from Malambi API without saving
 - **Delete Center**: Remove center by internal ID
 - **Data Source**: Synced from Malambi API on-demand